jonorichards/jonorichards.github.io/_projects/2025-01-30-BrowniesAdventure.md

     <img src="/images/jono/padley view.jpg">
 </div>

-Due to the game's regional focus, we recieved quite a bit of press, the most noteworthy being an article on the [BBC News](https://bbc.co.uk/news/articles/crrzdpdzqv0o) website as well as an additional feature on BBC Radio Derby.
+Due to the game's regional focus, we received quite a bit of press, the most noteworthy being an article on the [BBC News](https://bbc.co.uk/news/articles/crrzdpdzqv0o) website as well as an additional feature on BBC Radio Derby.

 ![](/images/jono/BBC1_resize.jpg)